Av0cad0T0ast/Markdown-Basics/basicsyntax.md

 ## Headers

-For headers, there are different sizes and thos correlate to how many # signs you put before the designated words.

-For example, this header 1 has one # sign and a space after
+Headers in Markdown are created by using pound signs (#).
+The number of pound signs correlates with the header size.
+For example, Header 1 has one # sign followed by a space:

 # Header 1

-This header 2 has 2 pound signs back to back like this: ## and a space after
+Header 2, on the other hand, is created with two consecutive pound signs (##) followed by a space:

 ## Header 2

 ## Lists

-For lists, you can either use a - or you can number the lists.

-For example, this list has a - and a space after, before the provided list.
+Lists in Markdown can be either unordered or ordered.
+For unordered lists, use a hyphen (-) followed by a space before each item:

 - Unordered List Item 1
 - Unordered List Item 2

-This list is numbers with a period after, before the provided list.
+Ordered lists are created using numbers and a period before each item:

 1. Ordered List Item 1
 2. Ordered List Item 2

 ## Paragraphs

+Markdown allows you to add emphasis to text using various formatting options.
+Use a single asterisk (*) or underscore (_) for italic text:

 *Italic* or _Italic_

+For bold text, use two asterisks (**) or underscores (__):

 **Bold** or __Bold__

-Click [Here](linksandimages.md) to move on to Links and images!
+Click [Here](linksandimages.md) to move on to Links and Images!